Unfair prejudice in United Kingdom company law: Law

 (b) a company that is not such a company but is a statutory water company within the meaning of the Statutory Water Companies Act 1991 (c 58).

-Four main issues arise out of the interpretation of s.994.
+Four main issues arise out of the interpretation of section 994.
 First of all, who has a right to complain against whom?
 Secondly, what specifically does the "company's affairs" mean in s.994(1)(a)?
 Thirdly, when is something "unfair" and at the same time "prejudicial"?
 And lastly, when it says "the interests of members", what counts as an "interest" of a "member"?
 The defining feature of the s.994 action is that it is completely vague.
 Courts were therefore capable of interpreting the provisions gradually as they felt would be fair.
 After hearing a case, a court may make "such order as it thinks fit" under s.996.
 This wide discretion means that previous case law is not as weighty in precedent, as in other areas of law, since each case will be decided on its particular facts.